A Riemannian geometric approach for timelike and null spacetime geodesics: The generalized Jacobi metric for Kerr spacetime

-The previous Jacobi metric is different from the ones obtained in \cite{Gibbons:2015qja,Chanda:2016aph}.
-These metrics, although inherit information form the spacetime metric, they do not inherit the whole information regarding the geodesics.
-Our result shows something very interesting, we cannot have a Jacobi metric in three dimensions that inherit the geodesic structure of the spacetime metric.}.
-For stationary metrics, we have to go below $3-$dimensions.
-Thus, using \eqref{jacobi2d} we find
+This Jacobi metric is different from the ones obtained in \cite{Gibbons:2015qja,Chanda:2016aph}.
+These metrics, although they inherit information from the spacetime metric, they do not inherit all of the information regarding the geodesics.
+Our result shows something very interesting, we cannot have a Jacobi metric in three dimensions that inherits the geodesic structure of the Kerr spacetime metric.}.
+For stationary metrics, we have to go below $3-$dimensions.Using \eqref{jacobiest2d} we get